 - Complete the seminar approval application.

-- Including the application fee.
-New pricing went in effect as of Jan.
-16, 2018.
-Annual fees are now charged for the first application of the year for an organization as well as application fees.
+- Annual fees are now charged for the first application of the year for an organization as well as application fees.
 The new fee schedule is here.
 Applicants will fall into different pricing tiers described below:

 - Tier 1 - NCRA affiliate associations with membership of less than 100